LEB-EPFL/ptycho/arduino_src/led_matrix_controller/README.md

 2. Add a new verb to the `Command` enum class that serves as the name of the new command.
 3. Extend the `parseMessage` function and add a `parseXXXArgs` function to process your new command and its arguments, where `XXX` is the new verb's name.
 4. Create a function in `drawing.cpp` that serves as the actual drawing logic.
 5. Extend the `doAction` function to execute the code from the previous step that is associated with the new command.
+6. Update the `printHelp` function with your new command.